Birmingham Fatigued Truck Driver Accident Attorneys

 The average automobile in the United States weighs around 4,000 pounds.
 Large commercial vehicles such as tractor-trailers can weigh up to 40,000 pounds.
 It is not hard to imagine that a collision between the two can be deadly for the occupants of the smaller vehicle.
 Drivers of commercial vehicles in the United States are susceptible to fatigued driving.
 It’s the nature of the business.
 Truck drivers are under extreme pressure to deliver their goods on time.
 Their livelihood depends on it.

-Recognizing this fact, to regulate safety, the Federal Motor Carrier Safety Administration has placed regulations on the total number of hours a commercial truck driver is permitted to drive a truck.
-The rules are tailored explicitly with safety in mind.
+The Federal Motor Carrier Safety Administration has placed regulations on the total number of hours a commercial truck driver is permitted to drive a truck.
 Their purpose is to reduce driver fatigue and to make sure that drivers of commercial vehicles are awake and alert when they are on the road.

 For example, truck drivers are not permitted to drive more than 11 hours per day.
 They are also prohibited from operating more than 60 hours per week.
 Further, the regulations require truck drivers to keep a log of the hours spent driving versus the hours spent sleeping for every 24 hours.